Appletiser

-Appletiser (a play on "appetizer") is a sparkling fruit juice created by blending fruit juice with carbonated water.
+Appletiser (a play on "appetiser") is a sparkling fruit juice created by blending fruit juice with carbonated water.
 It was created in 1966 in Elgin Valley, Western Cape, South Africa, by French-Italian immigrant Edmond Lombardi.

 Whilst Appletiser is primarily sold in its home market of South Africa, the brand is also exported to more than 20 other countries, including the Southern African Development Community (SADC), as well as the UK, Belgium, Spain, Japan, Hong Kong, Australia and New Zealand.

 History

 In 1966, Edmond Lombardi began creating his sparkling fruit juice, Appletiser, by blending fruit juice with carbonated water.
 The business was based in Elgin valley of the Western Cape, South Africa.
 Exports began in 1969 to two archipelagos: the Canary Islands (Spain) and Japan.

 In 1979, The Coca-Cola Company purchased a 50% stake in Appletiser.
 Red and White Grapetiser were launched in 1981.
 In 1982, Appletiser was launched in the United Kingdom as "Appletise" due to complaints from the owners of the Tizer brand of soft drink.
 1995 brought two limited edition citrus flavours which were "Orangetise" and "Lemontise".

 In 2001, after lengthy negotiations with AG Barr, makers of Tizer, the 'r' was added to the UK branding to allow the Appletiser brand name, packaging and positioning to be standardised internationally.